 Start by scanning the item’s barcode.
 And if the item has been configured to have two barcode fields, say an Asset Tag Number and a Serial Number, you can scan either to retrieve the record.

-Once ScanStar has displayed the CI, simply edit any attributes as needed to reflect change to the item.
-Here in my example, I selected a user from a drop-down list called ‘Assigned To’ and even had the user sign right on my mobile device for the delivery.
+Once ScanStar has displayed the CI, simply edit any attributes as needed to reflect the change to the item.
+Here is my example, I selected a user from a drop-down list called ‘Assigned To’ and even had the user sign right on my mobile device for the delivery.

 Using ScanStar’s Verify workflow, each asset’s barcode label is scanned and a description of the asset, its owner/assignee, location, and any other pertinent information that has been configured for the workflow is displayed on the scanner’s screen.
 If the information is correct, no action is necessary as a record of this verification is logged by updating the CI’s last scanned date.

-Incorrect information can be changed in the field or, if the asset is not found in inventory, the asset data can be entered on the scanner and a new record is created.
+Incorrect information can be changed in the field or, if the asset is not found in inventory, the asset data can be entered into the scanner and a new record is created.

 Using ScanStar’s Audit workflow allows you to easily perform a field audit.
 ScanStar provides configurable Audit Sets, which are collections of assets to be audited that share common characteristics such as location, cost, type, etc. An administrator can define the audit set configuration for you to upload to your mobile device or you can create and edit your own Audit Sets.